Oth3r/CampfireEffects/README.md

   *Shows current config version, do not edit.*

 check-ticks: 20\
-    *Sets how many ticks between each check for a campfire*
+    *Set how many ticks between each check for a campfire*

 #####campfire:
 effect: regeneration\